 That said, there are risks that the oil market could reverse course.
 OPEC+ might decide to open up the taps again to take advantage of higher prices and rising demand.
 Ongoing pandemic surges in India and other countries could delay the expected in the oil market by several months.

 The price of WTI oil is up from US$36 last fall, so there is the potential for a large pullback on negative news.

 Suncor cut its dividend by 55% last year to preserve cash through the downturn.
 The board held off boosting the payout so far this year, preferring to pay down debt and repurchase shares with excess cash.
-That strategy will likely remain in place through the end of 2021, but investors could see the dividend start to rise again in 2022.
+While that strategy will likely remain in place through the end of 2021, investors could see the dividend start to rise again in 2022.

 The current payout provides a yield of 3%.

 Is Suncor a good stock to buy now?

 Suncor trades near $27 per barrel.
 That’s up from $15 last fall, but still well below the $40 price it fetched before the pandemic.
 Oil prices are nearly 10% higher now than in early 2020, so Suncor’s share price might not fully reflect the upside opportunity.

 The company is making good money at current oil prices, and fuel demand should rebound in the next six to 12 months.
 This could drive Suncor’s profitability much higher, especially if oil extends its winning streak.